Sephta/term-project-cis410/README.md

 # term-project-cis410
-For this project we will be building a 3D zelda-like reminiscent of the Link's Awakening remake the launched in 2019.
+For this project we will be building a 3D zelda-like reminiscent of the Link's Awakening remake that launched in 2019.

 ## Team Members
   * Seth Tal